 In other words, you need to find a "greater fool" than yourself.

 When that incoming stream of new money stops, the miners will still have bills to pay.
 They will keep selling.
-And without new buyers to absorb that selling pressure, the bitcoin price has only one way to go.
+And without new buyers to absorb that selling pressure, the Bitcoin price has only one way to go.
 Number Go Down.

 Comments